MENU

 For a guided tour of Indigenous art located all around the Burnaby campus, the ‘ímesh’ application can be downloaded.
 This private, guided walking tour shows and educates the user on publicly accessible Indigenous artwork on campus which includes—but is not limited to—canoes, totem poles, paints, sculptures and much more.

 The SFU Museum of Archaeology & Ethnology puts a focus on British Columbia, but exhibits artifacts from all over the world.
-Exhibits are rotated through and everything that has been shown is digitally captured so that it can be viewed later.
-These digital collections, along with physically visiting the museum are of no charge.
+Exhibits are rotated and everything that has been shown is digitally captured so that it can be viewed later.
+Visiting the museum or accessing digital collections online are free.
+SFU has several gallery spaces and has incorporated art works into all three campuses.
+The SFU Art Gallery on the Burnaby Campus and the Audain Gallery at the Goldcorp Center for Arts in Vancouver are the most prominent.
+These hold over 5,800 works which include significant regional and national pieces.

 GREEN SPACES